laberning/openrowingmonitor/docs/rower_settings.md

   Sep 12 20:38:09 roeimachine npm[802]: websocket client connected
   ```

 This shows that Open Rowing Monitor is running, and that bluetooth and the webserver are alive, and that the webclient has connected.
+We will use this to get some grip on Open Rowing Monitor's settings throughout the process.

 ### Setting critical parameters for stroke detection